 - fresh ground pepper, to taste

 - Preheat oven to 400 degrees.
-Grease a 10-inch round baking dish (can also use a 9-inch square dish or squish it into a 7- by 11-inch dish).
+Grease a 10-inch round baking dish (can also use a 9-inch square dish or a 7- by 11-inch dish).

 - If your stuffing is a bit dry, moisten with some vegetable or chicken broth.
 Spoon stuffing into prepared pan and spread into an even layer.
 Make four hollowed-out spaces and put one egg in each space.
 Bake for 12 minutes.

 - Remove from oven and sprinkle with cheese; season with salt and pepper.
 Bake for an additional 2 minutes or until eggs are almost to desired doneness.

 - Remove from oven and let sit for around 3 to 5 minutes before serving – note that eggs will continue cooking after removing from the oven.

 - Category: breakfast and brunch, leftovers, quick and easy